Audi A4 saloon - Engines, drive & performance

 The Audi A4 petrol range has simplified and been thoroughly worked over.
 A 148bhp 2.0-litre turbocharged engine called 35 TFSI kicks off the range, joined by two higher-powered versions of the same engine - producing either 187bhp or 242bhp, and badged 40 TFSI and 45 TFSI.

 All three engines are very smooth and remarkably quiet on the move and the 40 and 45 TFSI feel fairly potent.
 Audi predicts the 35 TFSI will be the strongest seller in the range, and it has just enough performance to suit the car, without being hugely thrilling on a fun road.

 Three diesel options are now available, all with a capacity of 2.0 litres and fitted with an S tronic dual-clutch automatic gearbox.
-With either 134bhp, 161bhp or 187bhp, the 2.0-litre engines are badged 30, 35 and 40 TDI respectively and should be powerful enough for most drivers.
+With either 134bhp, 161bhp or 201bhp, the 2.0-litre engines are badged 30, 35 and 40 TDI respectively and should be powerful enough for most drivers.
 They boast a smooth power delivery and are quieter than the diesels fitted to the previous A4.
-We're yet to drive them extensively, but the 35 TDI is likely to be the pick of the bunch, offering reassuring performance when overtaking or driving on the motorway.
+For many drivers, the 35 TDI is likely to be the pick of the bunch, offering reassuring performance when overtaking or driving on the motorway.
 It gets from 0-62mph in 8.2 seconds with front-wheel drive - quattro is only available for the 40 TDI, where it's fitted as standard.

-Above these is the diesel-powered 342bhp Audi S4, which we’ve reviewed separately.
+Above these is the diesel-powered 336bhp Audi S4, which we’ve reviewed separately.